 Solutions that run updates often can risk your entire site going down.
 Updates are unavoidable, but ideally, you should be able to run the update on a test site to scan for any possible errors.
 If the software provider is releasing updates every other week, this can quickly become burdensome, so it’s good to gauge before you commit to a solution.
 Check online user reviews to see if people complain about frequent updates breaking their sites.

 Open Source Is Key to Digital Innovation

-In addition to these considerations, your company should still conduct a thorough evaluation of open source CMS options, and perhaps include some proprietary solutions as well.
-Every project is different, and taking the time to review what you really need, rather than jumping straight to an open source CMS, will benefit your project in the long run.
+In addition to these considerations, your company should still conduct a thorough evaluation of open source CMS options such as the WordPress site and perhaps include some proprietary solutions as well to find the best CMS software with all the tools you need.
+Every project is different, and taking the time to review what you really need will benefit your project in the long run.